Anouck96/ReproGen22/README.md

 ## Coherence
 Uses the code of Dziri et al. (2019) (https://github.com/nouhadziri/DialogEntailment) to find the semantic similarities.
 We have used python 3.7.5.
-We needed specific versions of packages to make it all work.
+We followed their installation instructions but needed specific versions of packages to make it all work:
+- pytorch_pretrained_bert == 0.6.0
+- allennlp == 0.8.3
+- torch == 1.9.0
+- torchvision == 0.10.0
+- overrides == 3.1.0
+- scikit-learn == 0.22.2
+- pymagnitude == 0.1.143

 It can be run as follows: